cdvelop/devtui/docs/ISSUE_VISUAL_UPGRADE.md

 However, there's a need for a third state: **Readonly/Information-only fields** that:
 - Show information without requiring user interaction
-- Should have a distinct visual appearance (using Highlight color) to indicate readonly state
+- Should have a distinct visual appearance (using Primary color) to indicate readonly state
 - Don't need "Press Enter" prompts since they're purely informational
 - Display cleaner content without timestamps in message area